k-orolevsk-y/k-orolevsk-y/README.md

-## Hi, Friend! 👋🏻 I'm Kirill Korolevsky 😇
+## Hi, Friend!
+I'm Kirill Korolevsky.

-How are you? 🧐 I'm fine, let's tell you about myself ⚡️:
+How are you?
+I'm fine, let's tell you about myself:

-— I'm coding on PHP, Python, JS, React 😱
+— I'm coding on Golang, PHP, Python, JS

-— I love the night time 🌌
+— I love the night time

-— I like different music 🎵

-— I use a MacBook Pro 2019 13" 💻
+— I use a MacBook Pro 2019 13"

 ## How to contact me?